otavioolsilva/otavioolsilva.github.io/_posts/2024-05-02-contributing-to-kw.md

 - For every connector, when we were checking if it's enabled we were oppening a new ssh connection every time.
 This is clearly not optimal, but we were not aware of what was happening when we called the `cmd_remotely` function as described in the last section.
 We changed this behavior by using the `-exec` flag with the `find` command when getting the connectors list in order to get its state together with his name, so in all the final logic implemented we only make one ssh connection.
 This also simplified the way we were implementing the tests, possibiliting to use only static values in the mock `cmd_remotely` function.

 - In the last section we showed an example of how we expected to be the result of our change.
 But one thing we didn't notice is that it wasn't really informative when we have more than one connector with the same name.
 Imagine that we have two HDMIs connectors, with only one in use: we would have an output with `HDMI *` and another `HDMI`, without differentiating them.
-So, for the final version, now the command shows the index of the connector, like bellow:
+So, for the final version, now the command shows the index of the connector, like below:

 ```text
 [remote] Card1 supports: